-Your photography club has 20 cameras worth £15,000.
+A photography club has 20 cameras worth $20,000.

-Your church has projectors, microphones, and tables that people borrow.
+A church has projectors, microphones, and tables that people borrow.

-Your makerspace has tools that walk away.
+A makerspace has tools that walk away.

 You need to track who has what.
-Here's what works.

 Why equipment tracking is different from inventory

-Google Sheets: Free but fragile
+Google Sheets, free but fragile

 Create columns: Equipment Name, Borrowed By, Phone Number, Date Out, Date Due.
+The limits of a spreadsheet apply here just as they do for books.

 - What it costs